 LIT 3635/Reviewing the Contemporary Novel

 IV.
 Other Studies

 Five electives in one area of study within the liberal arts and sciences, chosen in consultation with the faculty advisor.
 (Many students will find it appropriate to earn a minor.)
 The per-course credits vary, but the credit total is typically 18 to 20.
-Students should consult their advisor to ensure that an appropriate number of upper-level electives are taken.
+A minimum of 9 credits must be upper-level.